JuliaApproximation/ApproxFun.jl/README.md

 # Further reading

-The [ApproxFun Documentation](https://github.com/ApproxFun/ApproxFun.jl/wiki/ApproxFun-Documentation) is a work-in-process Wiki documentating the internal workings of `ApproxFun`
+The [ApproxFun Documentation](https://github.com/ApproxFun/ApproxFun.jl/wiki/ApproxFun-Documentation) is a work-in-process Wiki documenting the internal workings of `ApproxFun`